ktprezes/simple-react-minesweeper/README.md

    _e.g.:_

-   2.1 Open all the empty cells adjacent to the clicked one,
+   2.1 Open all the empty (with 0/zero 'bombs' in the neighborhood) cells adjacent to the clicked one and their neighbors,

-   2.2 Present to the user the number of 'bombs' located next to the open cells.
+   2.2 Present to the user the number of 'bombs' located next to the open cells (_status: done_).

 3. Provide the 'status area' logic (_status: planned_)